gsileno/pneu/README.md

 (still quite a prototype)

 *pneu* provides a common kernel for petri net applications.
-See for instance *lppneu* (https://github.com/s1l3n0/lppneu) which extends it to allow declarative labels for *narrative modeling*.
+See for instance *lppneu* (https://github.com/s1l3n0/lppneu) which extends it to allow declarative labels for *positional modeling*.

 Petri nets are a well-known notation for specifying distributed computation, and modeling concurrency.
 See https://wikipedia.org/wiki/Petri_net.